Nic Clemons

-Nic Clemons (born February 3, 1980) is a former American football defensive tackle.
-He was originally signed by the Washington Redskins as an undrafted free agent in 2003.
-He played college football at Georgia.
+Nic Clemons (born February 3, 1980) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was signed by the Washington Redskins as an undrafted free agent in 2003.

-High school career
+Early life

 Clemons attended Griffin High School, but did not play high school football.
 Instead, he was a key player on the basketball team that reached the Class AAA final four.
 As a forward, he averaged five points and four rebounds per game.
 He is the brother of Chris Clemons of the Seattle Seahawks and nephew of former NFL linebacker Charlie Clemons, who he lists as his role model.

 College career

 Clemons attended junior college at Georgia Military College where he earned Honorable Mention Junior College All-American in 1999.
 He recorded 58.5 tackles, 7.5 sacks, eight pressures, three fumble recoveries and three pass deflections as a sophomore.
 Clemons started playing football for the University of Georgia in 2001, where he played a backup role at defensive end and participated in five contests.
-Unfortunately, he then suffered a hip injury mid-year that ended his season.
+He then suffered a hip injury mid-year that ended his season.
 He played in only two games during his senior season in 2002 before injury (turf toe) ended his season.

 Professional career

-Clemons signed with the Redskins as a rookie free agent after the 2003 NFL Draft.
+Clemons signed with the Redskins as a rookie free agent after the 2003 NFL draft.
 He spent the 2003 and 2004 seasons on the Redskins practice squad.
 In 2005, he played in eight games for the Redskins and recorded two tackles.